njcuk9999/jwst-mtl/AMI/AMI_SIM_MTL/README.md

 You can now install the python modules required for the AMI simulation wrapper with the following command:

+    pip install .

+To install for development, you can install in editable mode and add the "dev" dependencies.

-    pip install -r requirements.txt
+    pip install -e ".[dev]"

-Finally we can add the AMI simulation wrapper to the python path by adding the following to the `.bashrc`, `.profile`, `.login` or equivalent file.
-Note we assume you are using the bash shell, this command may be different for different command line shells.

-    export PYTHONPATH={WRAPPER_ROOT}:$PYTHONPATH
-    export PATH={WRAPPER_ROOT}/bin/:$PATH

-This will allow you to run and call the wrapper from within python or call the wrapper function from the command line.
+This will allow you to run and call the wrapper from within python or call the wrapper function from the command line, when working in the virtual environment created above.
 If successful you are ready to set up the simulation yaml file and then run the simulation wrapper.

 ### 3.2 The simulation yaml file